nullstare/ReiLua/README.md

 ## Usage

 Application needs 'main.lua' or 'main' file as entry point.
 ReiLua executable will first look it from same directory.
 Alternatively, path to the folder where "main.lua" is located can be given as argument.
-There are three global Lua functions that the engine will call, 'init', 'process' and 'draw'.
+There are five Lua functions that the framework will call, 'RL.init', 'RL.process', 'RL.draw', 'RL.log' and 'RL.exit'.

 Example of basic "main.lua" file that will show basic windows with text.

 ```
-local textColor = BLACK
+local textColor = RL.BLACK
 local textPos = { 192, 200 }

-function init()
+function RL.init()
-	RL_SetWindowTitle( "First window" )
+	RL.SetWindowTitle( "First window" )
 end

-function process( delta )
+function RL.process( delta )
-	if RL_IsKeyPressed( KEY_ENTER ) then
+	if RL.IsKeyPressed( RL.KEY_ENTER ) then
 		textColor = BLUE
 		textPos = { 230, 230 }
 	end

-	if RL_IsKeyPressed( KEY_SPACE ) then
+	if RL.IsKeyPressed( RL.KEY_SPACE ) then
-		textColor = BLACK
+		textColor = RL.BLACK
 		textPos = { 192, 200 }
 	end
 end

-function draw()
+function RL.draw()
-	RL_ClearBackground( RAYWHITE )
+	RL.ClearBackground( RL.RAYWHITE )
-    RL_DrawText( 0, "Congrats!
+    RL.DrawText( 0, "Congrats!
 You created your first window!", textPos, 20, 2, textColor )
 end
 ```